Advertisement

 High levels of the hormone progesterone can cause fatigue, especially during the first trimester, when your body is generating more blood to pass along nutrients to support the pregnancy.
 Some people may also have low iron levels (although it’s more common in later pregnancy), contributing to fatigue.

 During pregnancy, try to listen to your body, rest, and go to bed earlier than usual if you’re feeling exhausted.
-Eat a well-balanced diet rich in fruits, vegetables, whole grains, and lean proteins like chicken or fish, and low in salt and sugar so you’ll feel more energized.
+To feel more energized, eat a well-balanced diet rich in fruits, vegetables, whole grains, and lean proteins like chicken or fish, and low in salt and sugar.
 Unless your OBGYN advises against exercise, include moderate activity in your weekly routine, as you are able.

 8 / 11